Contempfleury

 How I Cover Traditional Paper Mounts

-Choosing glue to spray on fabric is no easy feat.
-Firstly I wanted none yellowing glue, secondly a fine spray, thirdly an acid free glue and fourthly a CO free option.
-My research took me to a Gorilla spray adhesive which I wasn’t able to find in the UK and secondly a 3M display mount which I decided to give a go.
+Choosing glue to spray on fabric is a challenging feat.
+First, I wanted a non-yellowing glue; second, a fine spray; third, an acid-free glue; and fourth, a CO-free option.
+My research led me to a Gorilla spray adhesive, which I wasn’t able to find in the UK, and second, a 3M display mount, which I decided to give a go.

 back of a mount in a picture frame laying on a cutting mat, on a table.

-Taking both glue and scissors to beautiful fabrics made me SO nervous, so I decided to practice on a finer Liberty fabric first which isn’t so rare!
+Taking glue and scissors to beautiful fabrics made me SO nervous, so I first decided to practice on a finer Liberty fabric, which isn’t so rare!
 Then I gave my Laura Ashley Fabric a go.
-Well actually before I went ahead with the glue I checked to see how snug the mount fitted the frame as the thick fabric would make extra bulk.
+Before proceeding with the glue, I checked how snugly the mount fitted the frame, as the thick fabric would make extra bulk.
 I used a craft knife to slightly shave off a couple of mm’s of my mount.
 A future note to myself would be to make a bespoke mount a couple of mm smaller than my frame for thick fabrics.
-I decided to spray my mount and then place it down on my fabric before cutting through the middle and folding in and trimming the sides.
+I sprayed my mount and placed it on my fabric before cutting through the middle, folding in, and trimming the sides.

 Is Laura Ashley Still Popular?

-Oh boy yes!
-A current Laura Ashley revival is seeing clothes from the heyday (defined as anytime in the 1970 and 1980s) go for hundreds of pounds and old catalogues likewise fetching surprising amounts of over £200.
-Check these out for yourself by visiting Classic Laura Ashley’s store, listed below.
+Oh boy, yes!
+A current Laura Ashley revival is seeing clothes from the heyday (any time in the 1970s and 1980s) go for hundreds of pounds.
+Old catalogues likewise fetch surprising amounts of over £200.
+Check these out by visiting Classic Laura Ashley’s store, listed below.

 Laura Ashley frame and fabrics laying on a table.